 The agenda and keynote speakers

-- The Diabetes Prevention Programme: progress, priorities for expansion and tackling inequalities - with Dr Jenifer Smith, Programme Director, NHS Diabetes Prevention Programme, Public Health England.
+- The Diabetes Prevention Programme: progress, expansion and tackling inequalities - with Dr Jenifer Smith, Programme Director, NHS Diabetes Prevention Programme, PHE; and

 Case studies on